Azure/connectthedots/Azure/AzurePrep/AzurePrep.md

 			amqps://D3:xxxxxxxx@yyyyyyyy.servicebus.windows.net
 			amqps://D4:xxxxxxxx@yyyyyyyy.servicebus.windows.net

+			Web.Config saved to C:\MyProjectLocation\connectthedots\Azure\Website\ConnectTheDotsWebSite\web.config

-The AzurePrep.exe command created two Event Hubs, EHDevices and EHAlerts.
+The ConnectTheDotsAzurePrep.exe command created two Event Hubs, EHDevices and EHAlerts.
 It also created four endpoints for AMQP connections from your remote devices such as Raspberry Pi devices.
 If you did not copy the output above to the a file and closed the window, you can retrieve the endpoint strings by

 1. launching http://manage.windowsazure.com
 2. selecting Service Bus in the left nav menu